lvgl/lvgl/docs/overview/coords.md

 The above described "simple functions" hide the style related code for the sake of simplicity and set the position, size, and alignment properties in the local styles of the obejct.

 However, using styles as to set the coordinates has some great advantages:
-- It makes easy to set the width/height/etc for several obejct togother with ease.
+- It makes easy to set the width/height/etc for several object together with ease.
 E.g. all make all the sliders 100x10 pixels sized.
-- It also makes possibel to modify the values in one place.
+- It also makes possible to modify the values in one place.
 - The values can be overwritten by other styles.
 For example `style_btn` makes the object `100x50` by default but adding `style_full_width` overwrites only the width of the object.
 - The object can have different position or size in different state.
 E.g. 100 px wide in `LV_STATE_DEFAULT` but 120 px in `LV_STATE_PRESSED`.
 - Style transitions can be used to make the coordinate changes smooth.